 Action points for Part two:

-- Update your child protection policy to recognise that children with SEND can be more prone to peer group isolation than other children and consider extra pastoral support for those
+1. Update the child protection policy to recognise that children with SEND can be more prone to peer group isolation than other children and consider extra pastoral support for those children.

-- Ensure the child protection policy of the school meets the requirements that it is effective, reviewed as a minimum annually and where it is
+3. Ensure the child protection policy of the school meets the requirements that it is effective, reviewed as a minimum annually and where it is available.

-- Consider training for governors on the changes to Keeping Children Safe in
+4. Consider training for governors on the changes to Keeping Children Safe in Education.

 Part three – Safer recruitment